LiXiaoli921/EVSGL/README.md

 Here we provide the implementation of the EVSGL framework, which is submitted to IEEE TCYB.

+Complete parameters and experiment datasets will be uploaded after the paper is accepted.

 ```bash
 $ python run.py
 ```